Starbucks loses 'Charbucks' appeal

 Starbucks has grown since 1971 from a single store in Seattle’s Pike Place Market into the world’s largest coffee shop chain, with close to 18,000 stores in 60 countries and more than $14.8 billion of annual revenue.

 Black Bear is based in Tuftonboro, New Hampshire.
-It created “Charbucks Blend” in 1997 and now sells dark-roast coffee as “Mister Charbucks” and “Mr. Charbucks.”
+It created “Charbucks Blend” in 1997, and now sells dark-roast coffee as “Mister Charbucks” or “Mr. Charbucks.”

 The 2nd Circuit noted that one reason Black Bear used “Charbucks” was the public perception that Starbucks uses an unusually dark roast for its coffee.